Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     [How Ukraine Refugees Can Come to Canada](https://www.visaplace.com/blog-immigration-law/ukraine-canada-refugee/)

-    **3/17 "**Ukrainians and their immediate family members of any nationality may stay in Canada for up to three years.
+    **"**Ukrainians and their immediate family members of any nationality may stay in Canada for up to three years.
 Overseas applicants need to apply online for a [visitor visa](https://www.canadavisa.com/canadian-temporary-resident-visa-visitor.html) and provide their [biometrics](https://www.canadavisa.com/visiting-canada-biometrics.html).

     The Canadian government encourages [CUAET applicants](https://www.canada.ca/en/immigration-refugees-citizenship/news/2022/03/canada-ukraine-authorization-for-emergency-travel.html) to apply for a three-year [open work permit](https://www.canadavisa.com/canadian-immigration-open-work-permits.html) at the same time as their visa application.
 This will allow them to work in Canada for any employer."